clarkdo/trial/README.md

 lottery-draw/Calculator.php supports two ways to call:

+1. CLI:
-1. CLI: php lottery-draw/Calculator.php "2018-2-7 2:00:10"
+    1. php lottery-draw/Calculator.php "2018-2-7 2:00:10"
+    2. php lottery-draw/Calculator.php "2018-1-7 12:00:10" true
-2. Class static method: Calculator::calculate('NOW');
+2. Class static method:
+    1. Calculator::calculate('NOW');
+    1. Calculator::calculate('2018-1-7 12:00:10', true);

 Calculation logic:

+1. Judge second parameter $includePast
-1. If input date time is earlier than current time, ignore it and calculate from now.
+    1. If true and input date time is earlier than current time, calculate based on now.
+    2. Or calculate based on first parameter date.
 2. If input time is earlier than Wednesday 20:00 of current week, it's the draw date.
 3. Or if it is earlier than Friday 20:00 of current week, it's the draw date.
 4. Or the draw date is Wednesday 20:00 of next week.